A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

 \subsection{ICU}

-We now move from evaluating the model with T2DM self-management data to the more complex and difficult case of modeling and forecasting glycemic dynamics in the ICU, where non-stationarity is manifest on much shorter time-scales.
-Parameter estimation and prediction are, in general, harder in the ICU context because patients within the ICU typically have much more volatile physiological dynamics for at least three reasons: glycemic dynamics under continuous feeding are oscillatory, the patients are acutely ill and their health state changes quickly because of their disease state, and the patients are constantly being intervened on to help them heal.
-To paint a picture, $90\% +$ of the patients will not require insulin outside of the ICU but do during their ICU stay, and around $20 \%$ of patients have a hypoglycemic episode that would not occur when they are not acutely ill.
-The ICU is a much more complex forecasting and modeling setting.
+We now move to the more complex and difficult case of modeling and forecasting glycemic dynamics in the ICU, where non-stationarity is manifest on much shorter time-scales.
+Parameter estimation and forecasting are, in general, harder in the ICU context because of the characteristics of ICU patients as explained in Section \ref{clinical_setting}.
+A detailed explanation about how the MSG model represent the dynamics in ICU setting is provided in the Supplementary Material.